CIS1900/2022-fall/08/README.md

 # Class 8

 In this week's notes we'll go over the concurrency features of the C++ standard library.
-I scheduled this for this week since not everyone has seen concurrency before, and this will likely be difficult if it's your first time seeing it.
+Not everyone has seen concurrency before, and this will likely be difficult if it's your first time seeing it.
 For that reason, this is during the midterm project week, and there won't be an assignment associated with it.

 ## Introduction to Concurrency

-*Concurrency* is running multiple tasks simultaneously.
+*Concurrency* in programming is running multiple tasks simultaneously.
 This might mean that your code is *multitasking*, or switching between tasks, known as *context switching*.
 Alternatively, it may also mean that the tasks are running in *parallel*, or at the same time.
 This is only possible if your computer has multiple processors, which most computers do nowadays.